yuneun92/LangChain-OpenTutorial/docs/08-Embedding/08-MultiModalEmbeddings.md

 `Image Similarity Search with Text` finds the image in the image dataset that most relates to a given `text query`.

-We will use `Cosine Similarity` for calculation of similarity.
+We will use **cosine similarity** for calculation of similarity.

-Because `Cosine Similarity` is commonly used in image similarity search.
+Because **cosine similarity** is commonly used in image similarity search.

 ### Steps